ajtanskanen/ajtanskanen.github.io/_posts/2025-6-30-the-economist.md

 | Politics -6 | Values +3 |
 | The article leans moderately left in its economic analysis.
 While it defends free trade (traditionally associated with the right), it does so from a perspective that emphasizes international cooperation, institutional stability, and concern for workers displaced by trade.
 It criticizes Trump's policies for hurting household incomes and creating market volatility, showing concern for economic inequality.
 The support for multilateral institutions and criticism of unilateral American actions also reflects a center-left internationalist perspective. | The article strongly embodies GAL values through its defense of free trade, international cooperation, and rules-based global order.
 It criticizes Trump's nationalist protectionism and 'America First' approach, advocating instead for multilateral trade agreements and international institutions like the WTO.
 The piece emphasizes the benefits of global economic integration and warns against the dangers of isolationist policies. |

-6 Discussion
-===

-The Economist is clearly a centrist journal that mostly leans to socially liberal side, that is, a globalist and liberal journal.

 Appendix
 ===